-This has often taken the form of an “annexation coordinator” staff position (as in the case of the City of Lake Stevens back in 2005 to 2007).
+This has often taken the form of an “annexation coordinator” or “neighborhood coordinator” staff position, which is what the City of Lake Stevens successfully did from 2005 to 2007.

-HOWEVER, our firm believes this CAN include hiring a consultant to help a city pursue a direct petition method annexation, including identifying annexation areas, performing initial outreach to residents of the area, signature gathering and even processing the annexation through a boundary review board.
+As an alternative, a City could hire a consultant to help the city pursue a direct petition method annexations, including identifying annexation areas, performing outreach to residents of the area, gathering signatures and processing the annexation through the boundary review board.

 Recently, we’ve helped private landowners complete annexations, including a 100+ acre annexation in the City of Lake Stevens.
 Learn more

 Here’s a brief presentation of the how, why and cost of hiring a firm like ours to help with annexation:

 Toyer Strategic Consulting is excited to announce the hiring of Rachael Langerud.
 Rachael is 19 years old from Burlington, Iowa.
 After graduating from Burlington Notre Dame high school, she decided to attend college at Iowa State University majoring in marketing and management.
 Rachael is currently involved in the Collegiate Women in Business Club and Gamma Phi Beta sorority at Iowa State University all while making Dean’s List for two consecutive semesters.

 We are excited to have Rachael join our team, said David Toyer, owner of Toyer Strategic.
 Rachael showed during the interview process she is exceptionally creative and we are confident she’ll bring a valuable perspective to our client projects.